nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 # MapOfStructureAndPPIBeyondSequence
-Codes to reproduce cosine similarity network analysis.
+Codes to reproduce cosine similarity network analysis.<br />

+All random choosing has been fixed with a random seed (42) to ensure reproducibility.

 These codes work with .csv files formated as follows: